hszewczyk/Live-Crowd/README.md

 # Live-Crowd
-Web application presenting live data on amount of visitors at many of the Warsaw’s swimming pools and libraries for the ‘Technical innovation’ contest by Polish Child and Youth Foundation.
+Web application presenting live data on the number of visitors at many of Warsaw’s swimming pools and libraries for the ‘Technical Innovation’ contest by the Polish Child and Youth Foundation.
+Integration with physical RFID scanners to present live data and system functionality in the place of presentation.